benplumley/Notes/Semester 2/Software Engineering.md

 Abstract model of a generic agile cycle:
 ![](http://i.gyazo.com/1615d952744b384874a6d15c78ebda92.png)

 An example of an agile software process model is **eXtreme programming (XP)**.
 The client is part of the development team, and new versions may be built several times a day.
 Requirements are simply 'story cards' developed from user scenarios, and the test-first approach to development reduces the chance of new increments introducing errors into the existing software.
 This uses scripts for automated testing.
-It also features par programming on shared workstations, which leads to constant informal reviewing and promotes refactoring.
+It also features pair programming on shared workstations, which leads to constant informal reviewing and promotes refactoring.
 However, this can be perceived as constraining and invasive, and it requires a small co-located team that are happy to do pair programming.

 Abstract model of a generic cycle with the XP proccess model:
 ![](http://i.gyazo.com/87571ddedce23b445b7ccfbd26d41ff0.png)

 The **spiral model** is a software process represented as a spiral, rather than a sequence of activities with backtracking.
 Each loop in the spiral represents a phase of the software process.
 Risk are explictly assessed and resolved throughout the process.
-There are no fixed precossese e.g. specification or design, and loops in the spiral are chosen as required.
+There are no fixed processes e.g. specification or design, and loops in the spiral are chosen as required.
 There are four sectors of the spiral model:
 - Objective setting - specific objectives for the phase are identified.
 - Risk assessment and recution - risks are assessed and activities put in place to reduce key risks.
 - Development and validation - a development model for the system is chosen which can be any of the generic models.